Williamsport, Pennsylvania: Transportation

-Williamsport Regional Airport (IPT), located several miles east of the city in the borough of Montoursville, is served by Southern Airways with passenger flights to and from Dulles International Airport in Washington, D.C., which began in 2024.
+Williamsport Regional Airport (IPT), located several miles east of the city in the borough of Montoursville, is served by Southern Airways Express with passenger flights to and from Dulles International Airport in Washington, D.C., which began in 2024.
 Fullington Trailways provides daily long-distance bus service from a station in the downtown to Elmira, New York, Harrisburg, New York City, and Philadelphia.
 Local bus service within Williamsport and to other places in Lycoming County is offered by River Valley Transit.

 Williamsport is served by several major highways, including Interstate 180, U.S. Route 15, and U.S. Route 220.
 I-180 and US 220 run together northeast–southwest through Williamsport, and US 15 joins (in the opposite direction) for two miles.
 Once completed, Interstate 99 will enter Williamsport from the southwest on US 220 and continue north on US 15, joining only one at a time.

 Until the mid-20th century, Williamsport was a major transfer point between the Pennsylvania Railroad (PRR) and Reading Railroad to Jersey City, New Jersey and Philadelphia, and on New York Central Railroad to Lyons, New York via Corning, New York.

 The longest enduring trains service was the Buffalo Day Express to New York City, Buffalo, Harrisburg, Washington, D.C., and Philadelphia, the Dominion Express to the north, the Washington Express and Dominion Express to the south, and to the Northern Express to Erie and west, and the Southern Express, which reached southern destinations.

 Freight rail service west to Avis and east to Muncy is provided by the Lycoming Valley Railroad, which has its main yard in the Newberry section of Williamsport, and offers connections to the Norfolk Southern and Canadian Pacific railroads.

 The West Branch Susquehanna River is not navigable, but a dam at Hepburn Street provides a large lake for recreational boating, including outings on the mock paddlewheeler Hiawatha from Susquehanna State Park.